Guthrie Green

 Guthrie Green is an urban public park in the Tulsa Arts District of downtown Tulsa, Oklahoma, opened in September 2012.
 The 2.6-acre brownfield-to-park project was developed and is managed by the George Kaiser Family Foundation and is known for free, frequent public programming and a ground-source energy system integrated into the landscape.
 The American Planning Association named Guthrie Green one of its Great Places in America (Public Spaces) in 2016.

 History

 The park occupies a former freight and truck-loading yard that underwent environmental remediation before redevelopment.
 The Oklahoma Department of Environmental Quality awarded a $200,000 petroleum brownfields subgrant used to remove 12 underground storage tanks at the site as part of broader neighborhood revitalization efforts led by the George Kaiser Family Foundation.
 Named after Oklahoma native and folk legend Woody Guthrie, the park was dedicated and opened to the public on September 7, 2012.

 The surrounding district formally adopted the name Tulsa Arts District in 2017 following a business association vote to replace the previous "Brady" name.
-The district was formerly named after W. Tate Brady, a member of the Ku Klux Klan who was implicated in the deadly Tulsa Race Riot.
+The district was formerly named after W. Tate Brady, a member of the Ku Klux Klan who was implicated in the Tulsa race massacre.